calliope-project/calliope/doc/user/run_configuration.rst

 ``model`` specifies the path to the model configuration file for the model to be run. ``mode`` specifies whether the model should be run in planning (``plan``) or operational (``operate``) mode (see :doc:`running`).
 Finally, ``solver`` specifies the solver to be used.
 Calliope has been tested with GLPK, Gurobi and CPLEX.
 Any of the solvers that Pyomo is compatible with should work.

 Additional (optional) settings, including debug settings, can be specified in the run configuration.
+In particular, the run settings can override any model settings via the ``override:`` directive.

+..
+Note:: If run settings override the ``data_path`` setting and specify a relative path, that path will be interpreted as relative to the run settings file and not the model settings file being overridden.

-Settings to adjust the timestep resolution and settings for parallel runs are discussed below.
+The optional settings to adjust the timestep resolution and those for parallel runs are discussed below.
 For a complete list of the other available settings, see :ref:`config_reference_run` in the configuration reference.

 .. _run_time_res: